D Q1 2026 Earnings Call Summary | Stock Taper

 • GAAP Earnings: $0.69 per share.

-• Financial Guidance: The company reaffirmed its previous guidance, targeting annual earnings growth at the midpoint of 5% to 7%, with a bias towards the upper half starting in 2028.
+• Financial Guidance: Reaffirmed previous guidance for operating earnings growth at a midpoint of 5% to 7%, with a bias toward the upper half starting in 2028.

-• Credit Metrics: Full-year 2025 and Q1 LTM FFO-to-debt metrics are above 15%, indicating strong credit health.
+• Credit Metrics: Full-year 2025 and Q1 LTM FFO-to-debt metrics both above 15%, indicating strong credit health.

 2. Strategic Updates and Business Highlights

-• Coastal Virginia Offshore Wind (CVOW): The project is over 75% complete, with significant milestones achieved, including first power delivery in March.
-Installation rates for turbines have improved, averaging two days per turbine recently.
+• Coastal Virginia Offshore Wind (CVOW): Project is over 75% complete, with significant milestones achieved, including first power delivery in March.
+Installation of turbines is progressing well, with an average of two days per turbine recently.

-• Data Center Capacity: Over 50 gigawatts of data center capacity is in various stages of contracting, with strong demand from customers.
+• Data Center Capacity: Over 50 gigawatts in various stages of contracting, with strong demand from customers.

-• Safety Metrics: The employee OSHA injury recordable rate was 0.42, below the industry average, reflecting the company's commitment to safety.
+• Safety Performance: OSHA injury recordable rate for Q1 was 0.42, below the industry average.

 3. Forward Guidance and Outlook